Martin Truex Jr.: 2017: Championship year

-2018: 3rd Championship Four Appearance And Final Year At Furniture Row
+2018: Final year at Furniture Row

 Truex started off the season with an 18th-place finish at the 2018 Daytona 500, after being caught up in a late-race wreck.
-For the next few weeks, Truex picked up top-five finishes for the next five straight races, including two poles, and a win at California.
-He continued this consistency with wins at Pocono, Sonoma, and Kentucky and 15 top-fives during the regular season.
+For the next few weeks, Truex picked up Top 5 finishes for the next five straight races, including two poles, and a win at Fontana.
+He continued this consistency with wins at Pocono, Sonoma, and Kentucky and 15 Top 5's during the regular season.
 Truex added four top-five finishes during the Playoffs and made the Championship 4 for the second year in a row.
-He finished second at Homestead to Joey Logano and in the final points standings.
+He finished 2nd at Homestead to Joey Logano and in the final points standings.

-On September 4, 2018, it was announced that Furniture Row Racing will be folding the No. 78 team following the conclusion of the 2018 season.
+On September 4, 2018, it was announced that Furniture Row Racing would be folding the No. 78 team following the conclusion of the 2018 season.
 On November 7, 2018, with Furniture Row Racing closing at the end of 2018, it was announced Truex and crew chief Cole Pearn signed a deal with Joe Gibbs Racing to drive the No. 19 starting in the 2019 season, replacing Daniel Suárez and crew chief Dave Rogers.

-2019–present: Joe Gibbs Racing
+2019–2024: Joe Gibbs Racing

-2019: 4th Championship Four Appearance
+2019

-Truex started his first season with JGR with a 35th-place finish at the 2019 Daytona 500, but he made up for that loss with five straight top-10s and two top-20s before scoring four wins at Richmond (his first Cup win on a short track), Dover, Charlotte, and Sonoma.
+Truex started his first season with JGR with a 35th-place finish at the 2019 Daytona 500, but he made up for that loss with five straight top-tens and two top-twenties before scoring four wins at Richmond (his first Cup win on a short track), Dover, Charlotte, and Sonoma.
 He began the 2019 playoffs by winning the first two races at Las Vegas and Richmond (his first back-to-back career victories and season "sweep" at Richmond) and advancing to the Round of 12 after finishing seventh at the Charlotte Roval.
 During the Round of 8, Truex won at Martinsville to secure his position in the Championship 4.
 At the season finale at Homestead-Miami Speedway, Truex dominated the first half of the race, winning the first stage and leading into green flag pit stops at the midpoint of stage 2.
-However, the race and championship hope unraveled due to a miscue during the pit stop, in which the left and right front tires were switched around, and installed to the incorrect sides.
+However, the race and championship hopes unraveled due to a miscue during the pit stop, in which the left and right front tires were switched around and installed on the incorrect sides.
 The pit road error forced an unscheduled stop and rendered Truex a lap down for much of the second stage.
 He recovered and began to rally back through the field, but could not overcome the loss of track position, ultimately finishing second in the race to teammate Kyle Busch and the final championship standings for the second season in a row.
 Truex led the series in victories with seven.
 Truex was also the first driver to lead the series in wins after switching to a new team since Matt Kenseth in 2013, who also did it with Joe Gibbs Racing.

-On December 9, after serving as Truex's crew chief for six seasons, Pearn announced he has parted ways with JGR to pursue opportunities outside the sport.
+On December 9, after serving as Truex's crew chief for six seasons, Pearn announced he had parted ways with JGR to pursue opportunities outside the sport.